dotwebstack/dotwebstack-framework/docs/transition_to_OASv3.md

-# OASv3 overstap
+# Transition to OASv3

 ## OASv2 vs OASv3 parser

-Herbruikbare onderdelen die in `components` gedefinieerd kunnen worden:
+Reusable fields that can be defined in the `components` object:
 * schemas
 * responses
 * parameters